myang2020/finger_classification/README.md

 | **10**          | Right |      4       |
 | **11**          | Right |      5       |

 You can download the dataset from Kaggle at the following link:
 [Fingers Dataset on Kaggle](https://www.kaggle.com/datasets/koryakinp/fingers/data)

+**I combined the train and test images into one folder for randomization of train/test split.
+Please do the same if you want to run the code locally**

 ## Network Architecture